- The businesses that are thriving today are the ones that are effective at attracting, engaging, converting, and

 With digital marketing, driving website traffic is absolutely critical.
 It’s the start of all the good things that impact your bottom line.

 Once you’ve generated brand awareness and traffic, it’s time to focus on lead generation.
 Digital marketing is ideal for effective B2B lead generation because you can track so much data and user activity.

 High quality research like this becomes its own marketing flywheel.
 Salesforce promotes the report through its landing page, blog, email, and social networks.
 What’s more, 80 other websites link to the 2020 version, while 225+ link to the 2019 version.

-Salesforce is a resource-generating machine.
+Salesforce is a demand generation machine.
 Other titles they’ve recently produced include:

 - “State of the Connected Customer”